Home โ€ข Recipes โ€ข Easter

 Doughy little spiced buns, bursting with dried fruit, and adorning the familiar cross on top.
 Not to mention the iconic song that goes along with them!
 But why do we only eat Hot Cross Buns in the Spring?

-Well, it’s actually just coincidence that they are eaten in Spring, due to the fact that is when Easter falls.
-And much like most commercialised holidays these days, Easter is no longer just a weekend but is in fact present in our lives for what feels like more of an entire season.
+Well, it’s actually just a coincidence that they are eaten in Spring, due to the fact that it is when Easter falls.
+And much like most commercialised holidays these days, Easter is no longer just a weekend but is, in fact, present in our lives for what feels like more of an entire season.

 Hot Cross Buns recipe.
 Freshly made hot cross buns, made with yeast, dried fruit and orange.